bana118/deno-container-template/README.md

-# python-container-template
+# deno-container-template

-Template of vscode remote development container with Python.
+Template of vscode remote development container with Deno.
-The Python version in the Dockerfile and Github Actions, and the module version in requirements.txt should be fixed.
+The version of Deno in the Dockerfile and Github Actions should be fixed.